 Dangerous goods safety marks

-We use the term dangerous goods safety marks in the TDG Regulations.
-What are dangerous goods safety marks?
-They are defined in the TDG Regulations as “a label, placard, orange panel, sign, mark, letter, word, number or abbreviation that is used to identify dangerous goods and to show the nature of the danger posed by them”.
+Dangerous Goods Safety Marks are defined in the TDG Regulations as “a label, placard, orange panel, sign, mark, letter, word, number or abbreviation that is used to identify dangerous goods and to show the nature of the danger posed by them”.

-The TDG Regulations also permit the 49 CFR safety marks to remain displayed on small means of containment for dangerous goods that are reshipped in Canada.
+The TDG Regulations also permit the 49 CFR dangerous goods safety marks to remain displayed on small means of containment for dangerous goods that are reshipped in Canada.
 However, there must be a notation on the shipping document if the dangerous goods safety marks in 49 CFR are different from those required by the TDG Regulations.

 Means of containment